 - Asset class diversification: If you own just stocks and need money during a downturn, you will have to sell stocks at a loss and lock in the decline.
 This may not be a major issue if the withdrawal amount is minor and part of your long-term plan.
 However, other asset classes like bonds give you the opportunity to free up cash from your portfolio when you need money.

 - Panic selling: Stocks are volatile investments.
-If you didn’t know that before this year, you do now.
 In the long run, that volatility evens itself out and the performance earned from your stocks should line up with the performance of the businesses you own.
 Short-term that is not the case, and there is massive temptation to sell stocks during scary times.
 Resisting this temptation protects against permanent loss of capital.
-I’ve used this chart before, but it’s one of my favorites and deserves another look.
 Don’t let what can happen in shorter periods knock you out of the long-term returns you can achieve by standing pat during bad markets.